advance100/doc_webpack/configuration.md

 > Default: `["web_modules", "node_modules"]`

-> Note: Passing `"../someDir"`, `"app"` or `"."` isn't expected here.
-Just use a directory name, not a relative path.
-You may want to use the `resolve.root` option instead.
+> Note: Passing `"../someDir"`, `"app"`, `"."` or an absolute path isn't expected here.
+Just use a directory name, not a path.
+Use it only if it is expected to have a hirachie or these folders.
+Elsewise you may want to use the `resolve.root` option instead.

 ### `resolve.fallback`